 My first breaking news article for The Washington Post, I got this tip from working sources on an entirely different beat.
-After pitching the story to general assignment and working with a contract reporter, I managed to lead the reporting process from start to finish and break the story before any local or national outlet could.
+After pitching the story to general assignment and working with a contract reporter, I managed to lead the reporting process from start to finish and break the story before any other local or national outlet.

-Local unrest sparked by the killing of George Floyd in Minneapolis meant that local reporters would need an hour-by-hour account of arrests as they occured.
-As a part of the practicum team that had already been tracking arrests in D.C., the newsroom relied on my ability to track down arrest reports for daily reporting.
+Local unrest sparked by the killing of George Floyd in Minneapolis meant that local reporters would need an hour-by-hour account of arrests as they occured for on-the-spot reporting.
+As a part of the practicum team that had already been tracking arrests in D.C., the newsroom relied on my ability to track down arrest reports nationwide for web and daily reporting.

 After the killing of George Floyd this year in Minneapolis and the protests that broke out in its wake, The Washington Post practicum team was tasked with compiling a database of arrests in the 50 largest cities in the country.
 That database informed The Post's national and local reporting on the unrest.

 One of the reasons I was excited and honored to be named the 2019–20 Invesitgative Reporting Workshop graduate reporting fellow was the strong partnership the nonprofit newsroom had established and fostered.
 This yearlong investigation The Fresno Bee published in partnership with the IRW uncovered a deepening division of clean water access for poor people of color in California's San Joaquin Valley and elsewhere in the Golden State.